sui-foundation/sips/sips/sip-merge-staked-sui.md

 The one caveat to this approach is that there is a warmup period (up to one epoch) before a newly created StakedSui object can be converted into an LST coin.
 UX-wise, this isn't great.
 However I don't think this is a dealbreaker, as existing StakedSui objects can be immediately converted into these tokens, and if LST minting is required, that can be done as a separate contract.

-### Why can't the StakedSui principal be stored directly on the Lst object?
+### Why can't the StakedSui principal be stored directly on the FungibleStake object?
 Why is a dynamic field necessary?

 The first reason is that I really like the Coin approach, which would require a dynamic field to hold the principal anyways.

-The second reason is that splitting Lst objects now becomes potentially expoitable.
-Eg say you have an Lst object with value 1.2e10, and principal of 1e10.
-If you want to split the Lst object into 3 equal parts, where should the extra MIST of principal go?
+The second reason is that splitting FungibleStake objects now becomes potentially expoitable.
+Eg say you have an FungibleStake object with value 1.2e10, and principal of 1e10.
+If you want to split the FungibleStake object into 3 equal parts, where should the extra MIST of principal go?
 All answers feel unsatisfactory to me.

 ## Backwards Compatibility